 Ensemble Epiphany

-| posted in: camp
+| posted in: Camp

 Yesterday I attended the inaugural Joyful Noise Music and Prairie Family Camp at Camp Wood YMCA, about 70 miles south of Manhattan.
 The day camp was organized in conjunction with the Symphony in the Flint Hills organization and offered music work shops for people of all experience levels, nature hikes, horseback riding, instrument making, and, at the conclusion of the day, a concert by the Emporia Symphony Orchestra.